Feel-Good MSP

 Now all of a sudden, when a buyer from a medical and manufacturing company in El Paso sees your listing, they say,

 “That's me.
 It’s what I do.
 These guys understand me.
-I need them." - your new client
+I need them."

 We’ll be talking more about developing your ideal customer profile and how you can use it for MSP sales optimization and tactics in upcoming posts.